shoutmeloud/Job-board/README.md

 - Client can log into the portal with the client's user account

-- Client can post a job/ requirement
+- Client can post their requirement

 - Client can seek eligible employees who can do the project work